Reason for Ranking:

 Children in Poverty by Race and Ethnicity Uses a Different Data Source than Overall County Estimates

 In the data table for Children in Poverty, we report rates for Black, Hispanic, and White children.
 The rates for race and ethnic groups come from the American Community Survey using combined five-year estimates from 2013-2017.

-Children in Poverty is the percentage of children under age 18 living in poverty.
+The numerator is the number of people under age 18 living in a household whose income is below the poverty level.
 Poverty status is defined by family; either everyone in the family is in poverty or no one in the family is in poverty.
 The characteristics of the family used to determine the poverty threshold are: number of people, number of related children under 18, and whether or not the primary householder is over age 65.
-Family income is then compared to the poverty threshold; if that family's income is below that threshold, the family is in poverty.
+Family income is then compared to the poverty threshold; if that family’s income is below that threshold, the family is in poverty.
 For more information, please see Poverty Definition and/or Poverty.

 The denominator is the total number of people under age 18 in a county.

 This measure can be used to track progress with some caveats.
 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

 Nationally, the rates of children in poverty have changed pretty dramatically over the last decade.
 The percent of children in poverty rose significantly from 2008 to 2012 but has been falling since then.
 It is important to note these national trends as you are assessing change in your own community.